High Retention, Slow Delivery, 2014

 Location: Photoforum Pasquart

-Constant Dullaart (NL, 1979) currently lives in Berlin and Amsterdam.
+Constant Dullaart was born in 1979 in the Netherlands.
+He currently lives between Berlin and Amsterdam.
 He works primarily with the Internet as an alternative space of presentation and (mis)representation.
 Dullaart’s practice, often political, includes net performances, digital prints or YouTube videos.
-His work has been exhibited internationally at venues, such as, le MassMOCA or the Stedelijk Museum.
+His work has been exhibited internationally at venues, such as, MassMOCA or the Stedelijk Museum.